tanishakataria/PAI-project/README.md

 - `streamlit_gui.py`: Python script for the Streamlit GUI.
 - `loan_prediction.csv`: Dataset used for training the model.
 - `loan_test.csv`: Dataset used for testing the model.
-- `correlation_plot.png`: Image showing the correlation plot of features.
-- `feature_distributions.png`: Image showing the distributions of features.
-- `feature_importance.png`: Image showing the importance of features.
-- `train_confusion_matrix.png`: Image showing the confusion matrix for the training set.
-- `val_confusion_matrix.png`: Image showing the confusion matrix for the validation set.
 - `README.md`: This readme file.

 ## How to Run